 $2,000 / $200,000 = 1%

-Essentially, the 1% or 2% test gives us a quick and dirty view on whether or not the property will produce positive cash flow.
-Of course, as it’s just a rule of thumb, it isn’t always precise.
+So, what does this mean?
+Since it’s just a rule of thumb, it isn’t always precise.
 But generally speaking, the higher the percentage, the better the cash flow.

 With the $1,000 remaining, let’s say the mortgage payment was $600.
 How much do you have left? $400.

 The remaining value, or $400, is your estimated cash flow.

 Of course, that 50 percent estimate on operating expenses can vary wildly depending on the property.
 In some areas, taxes and insurance might be incredibly high, but in other areas, it might be much lower.
 And in some years, you’ll spend significantly less on expenses… and in other years, the furnace might fail.

 When you are looking at a property that rents for $1,200 per month, and you know the mortgage payment would be around $1,000, you can almost guarantee that the property won’t produce a positive cash flow.
 Why?
 Because $200 is not a lot of room for all those expenses.

 The 50 percent rule helps keep real estate investors in check and reminds them that there are numerous expenses that add up over time, and they tend to settle around 50 percent given a long enough time frame.

 The 70 percent rule